-Fig: Leave carry forward and encashment Process
+Fig: Leave Carry Forward and Encashment Process

 3.3.7 Leave Encashment Process

 In case an employee does not avail earned leaves which were allowed to him, he may also encash these leaves and earns salary for the number of days which were allowed to be taken as leave but were not availed as leave.
 The policy of leave encashment depends on the employer for whom you are working and different employers have different policies for leave encashment.